dp-rho/GPUrun/README.md

 mean diff estimated vs actual: -0.0242402119556581
 ```

-The compiled commands executed on the GPU now run ~13x faster than the default R implementation.
-It is clear that as dimensions increase, the relative performance improvement also increases.
+The compiled commands executed on the GPU now run ~13x faster than the efficient R implementation.
+Exact improvement will depend on hardware, but it is clear that as dimensions increase, the relative performance improvement also increases.